Benefits

 Clinical trials

 First-in-human dose-escalation study of nicotinamide riboside (Niagen®) at 100, 300, 1,000 mg/day for 8 weeks in 12 healthy adults.
 Outcomes: whole-blood NAD+, NAD+ metabolome.
-(Trammell et al. 2016, Nat Commun)
+(Nat Commun)

 12 healthy adults.
 8-week dose-escalation.

 All doses dose-dependently elevated whole-blood NAD+.
 300 mg/day: ~50% increase; 1,000 mg/day: ~140%.
 Foundational human PK trial confirming oral NR raises NAD+ levels.
-CRITICAL CAVEAT: NAD+ elevation is a biomarker — does NOT directly establish clinical benefits.
+Critical caveat: NAD+ elevation is a biomarker — does not directly establish clinical benefits.
 The translation from elevated NAD+ to meaningful clinical outcomes (longevity, healthspan) remains an active research question with limited definitive human data.

 Randomized, double-blind, crossover trial of NR (1,000 mg/day) vs placebo in 30 adults aged 55-79 with elevated SBP for 6 weeks each.
-(Martens et al. 2018, Nat Commun)
+(Nat Commun)

 30 adults aged 55-79 with elevated BP.